15 Stunning Caverns in Utah

 The bridge can be accessed all year round, however, it can be really hot in summer so it is highly encouraged that you bring a liter of water each person when visiting Wild Horse Window.

-The trail going to Patsy’s Mine is an ultimate bonding experience for your whole family because it is easy and suitable for kids.
+The trail going to Patsy’s Mine is the ultimate bonding experience for your whole family because it is easy and suitable for kids.
 This is a popular hillside trail that leads to an old mine carved into solid rock.
 And what makes the trail even more amazing and exciting is that the entire hike is along the face of the foothills and gives you a panoramic view of the lake and Antelope Island.

 The trail is fairly steep but the kids will surely enjoy it because they can spot lizards and cottontails on the way up.
 And there is a popular stop where hikers can take a break at the Lion King looking rock where you can pose as if you are Simba.